 We will not share your personal data with any company outside Class Fundraising for marketing purposes.

-You can ask us to stop sending you marketing messages at any time by logging into the website and checking or unchecking relevant boxes to adjust your marketing preferences or by following the opt-out links on any marketing message sent to you or by the following link at any time.
+You can ask us to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or get in touch and we'll ben happy to help.

 3. Disclosures of your personal data